wmfs/tymly-website/docs/guide/README.md

 # Key Concepts

-In this section the main concepts that make Tymly are introduced alongside a running example.
+* In this section the main concepts that make Tymly are introduced alongside a running example.
 If you want to play along, you'll need to have [Tymly CLI](#tymly-cli) setup first.

 ## Blueprints

-::: tip TL;DR
+::: tip At a glance
-In Tymly a ***blueprint*** is a collection of files (mostly written in [JSON](https://www.w3schools.com/js/js_json_intro.asp) and adhering to relevant open standards) which when considered together will fully describe a digital service.
+In Tymly a ***blueprint*** is a collection of files that are mostly written in [JSON](https://www.w3schools.com/js/js_json_intro.asp) and adhere to relevant open standards.
+When considered together, the files inside a blueprint should fully describe a digital service.
 Blueprints cover all three facets of the [Model, View, Controller](https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93controller) pattern.
 :::